Update: This article was most recently updated Sept 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 Restaurants have largely reopened across the US for 2021 road trippers to enjoy.
 Many restaurants have even expanded their outdoor seating, which is a nice trend to see allowing diners more chances to eat outside.

 Yet some locations across the US are experiencing a severe staffing shortage, causing long waits and delays in service.
-It may seem illogical, but restaurants across many popular US travel destinations are having trouble finding employees for the 2021 summer season.
+It may seem illogical, but restaurants across many popular US travel destinations are having trouble finding employees for the 2021 travel season.

 This is occurring primarily from three reasons.
 When the lockdowns forced lay-offs last years, many service industry employees found other jobs that they’re now sticking with.
 Others are content with unemployment benefits they may be receiving.
 Some may have health concerns of returning to work at a crowded restaurant.